-In fiscal year 2022, the Company granted 54,928 restricted stock units to certain executives of the Company, which had a pre-defined market condition that determined the number of shares that would ultimately vest.
+In fiscal year 2022, the Company granted 54,928 restricted stock units to certain executives of the Company, which had a predefined market condition that determined the number of shares that would ultimately vest.
 These market-condition restricted stock unit awards ("Market-Condition Awards") were eligible to vest during the period that commenced on March 9, 2021 and ended on March 5, 2024 (the "Performance Period") as follows: the restricted stock units covered by the Market-Condition Awards would vest if, during any consecutive 30 trading day period that commenced and ended during the Performance Period, the average per-share closing price of the Company's common stock equaled or exceeded \$95.00.
-The Market-Condition Awards would also vest at a pro-rata percentage of the unvested portion of the total restricted units if a majority change in control of the Company occurred during the Performance Period and, in connection with such event, the Company's stockholders became entitled to receive per-share consideration having a value equal to or greater than \$95.00.
+The Market-Condition Awards would also vest at a pro-rata percentage of the unvested portion of the total restricted units if a majority change in control of the Company occurred during the Performance Period and, in connection with such event, the Company's stockholders became entitled to receive per-share consideration having a value equal to or greater than \$71.00 but less than \$95.00.
 If the change in control per-share consideration was equal to or greater than \$95.00, the awards would fully vest.
 The Market-Condition Awards were valued as of the grant date using a Monte Carlo simulation model and expense was recognized on a straight-line basis over the requisite service period, adjusted for any actual forfeitures.
 The grant-date fair value per unit of the awards granted in fiscal year 2022 was \$49.55.
-In fiscal years 2024 and 2023, 18,309 and 14,084, respectively, of the Market-Condition Awards were outstanding and the aggregate compensation expense for the Market-Condition Awards had been fully recognized.
+In fiscal years 2024 and 2023, 18,309 and 14,084, respectively, of the Market-Condition Awards were forfeited due to the terminations of certain officers.
+As of January 28, 2024, 22,535 of the Market-Condition Awards were outstanding and the aggregate compensation expense for the Market-Condition Awards had been fully recognized.
 Subsequent to January 28, 2024, in the first quarter of fiscal year 2025, the Performance Period ended and the remaining Market-Condition Awards were cancelled due to lower than target achievement levels.